aceinnolab/Inkycal/docsource/about.md

 care of adding your details!
 No more editing files, Yay :partying_face:

-The main idea behind Inkycal was to create a dashboard that blends in well in it's environment and shows you all information without you having to look them up.
+The main idea behind Inkycal was to create a dashboard that blends in well in its environment and shows you all information without you having to look them up.
 Several built-in modules help you stay organised by:
 * providing the weather forecast for the full week or next few hours
 * getting the latest news from ATOM/RSS feeds